Welcome to Timbits Softball!

 What kind of glove should I look for?

-Make sure to purchase a softball glove (rather than a baseball glove) as they have a larger pocket to accommodate larger balls.
-Check out this blog to learn more and visit your local sporting goods store for sizing.
+Make sure to purchase a softball glove (rather than a baseball glove) as they have a larger pocket to accommodate the larger softballs.
+Check out this guide to learn more and visit your local sporting goods store for sizing.

 Reminder: your child will wear their glove on the non-dominant hand!
 Eg. if your child writes (and throws) with their right hand, they'll wear the softball glove on their left hand.